aene1/StringDatabase/README.md

 # Input data:

-* receptorList.txt: list of test receptors provided by the PKH Lab
+* receptorList.txt: list of target receptors for which we are looking for network connections for
    * Receptors used provided by PKH Lab found [here](https://bitbucket.org/pkhlab/pathwayanalysis/src/master/receptorlist.txt) (second column of that file was ommited).

 * [networkOverview.sif](https://bitbucket.org/pkhlab/pathwayanalysis/src/master/NetworkOverView.sif): overview file of networks already discovered by PKH lab